wallarm/product-documentation/docs/latest/about-wallarm-waf/deployment-best-practices.md

 ## Learn known caveats

 * All WAF nodes connected to the same Wallarm account will receive the same set of WAF rules.
 You still can apply different rules for different applications by using proper application instance IDs or unique HTTP request parameters like headers, query string parameters, etc.
 * If the WAF has the trigger configured to automatically block an IP address (for example, [default trigger](../user-guides/triggers/trigger-examples.md#blacklist-ip-if-4-or-more-attack-vectors-were-detected-in-1-hour-default-trigger)), the system will block the IP for all application instances in a Wallarm account.
-The IP blocking (blacklisting) functionality is controlled by the customer per WAF node and web/API resource using a local [configuration setting](../admin-en/configure-ip-blocking-nginx-en.md).

 ## Follow the best practices for the Active threat verification feature